semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 Let's focus on the cdf, a cdf help us to understand the cumulation of values of a particular feature(columns).
 In this case, it is the cumulation of countries depending on their GDP on a scale of 0 to 100%.

-Looking at the cdf plot, we can conclude that only 50% of countries in the world have a GDP higher than \$6000 .
+Looking at the cdf plot, we can conclude that only 50% of countries in the world have a GDP higher than \$ 6000.
 We could also say that 80% of all countries in the world have a GDP less than \$19000.
 We can also conclude that only 2% of countries have a GDP higher than \$36000.

 #### Heat map

-As we have already seen at the beginning of this blog, heat map was used to visualize the missing values in our dataset but there are many use cases of heat map.
+As we have already seen at the beginning of this blog, a heat map was used to visualize the missing values in our dataset, but there are many use cases of the heat map.

-A heat map is a two-dimensional graphical representation of data where the individual values that are contained in a matrix are represented as colors.
+A heat map is a two-dimensional graphical representation of data where the individual values that are contained in a matrix are represented as colours.

-For this use case of heat map, we use it to see the correlation(relationship) between all the columns in the dataset.
+For this use case of the heat map, we use it to see the correlation(relationship) between all the columns in the dataset.

 ```python